Team-Lodestone/Documentation/LCE/Game/Options.md

 | Show Glide Ghost Path | Boolean | 0x2b    | 0x54 (Bit 31)         | 1              | True          |                                                                            |
 | Auto Jump             | Boolean | 0x2c    | 0x54 (Bit 26)         | 1              | False         |                                                                            |
 | Unknown               | Unknown | 0x2d    | 0x57 (Bits 0-3)       | 4              | Unknown       | Not referenced anywhere else?????                                          |

+## Skins
+Skins are stored using their 4 byte ID.

+The player's chosen skin is stored at offset `0x4c`.
+There's also a thing for a Player Cape at offset `0x5c`, I assume this is only set when the chosen skin has a cape.

+Favorite skins are stored at offset `0x60`, 4 bytes for each skin, with a maximum of 10 favorited skins allowed (0x60-0x87)

+### Skin IDs
+TODO

 ## Actions (Controller bindings)
 | Name                  | ID | Offset in OPTIONSDATA | Default bind |